VibinRam/DP2/Notes/PS1 data retrieval.md

 - **astroquery** package has **astroquery.ipac.irsa** with **Irsa** class.
 This let us import all the catalogs from irsa (infrared science archive), including 2MASS and AllWISE. (_but doesn't seems to have a sql type query with condition feature_)

+- AIIWISE catalog itself has 2MASS photometry for the cross matched point source.

+-